Will Illinois cover the spread vs. Missouri? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

-- The Fighting Illini put up 79.4 points per game, 9.3 more points than the 70.1 the Tigers allow.
+- The Fighting Illini record 79.4 points per game, 9.3 more points than the 70.1 the Tigers allow.

-- Illinois is 4-3 against the spread and 7-1 overall when scoring more than 70.1 points.
+- Illinois has a 4-3 record against the spread and a 7-1 record overall when putting up more than 70.1 points.

-- The Tigers' 75.5 points per game are 11.3 more points than the 64.2 the Fighting Illini allow to opponents.

-- Missouri is 3-5 against the spread and 7-2 overall when it scores more than 64.2 points.

 Bet on this or any college basketball matchup at BetMGM